jacchevr/jacchevr.github.io/Professional-Development-Assignments.md

 helps give an additional level of perception that otherwise would be hard to understand, both conceptually and literally.
 Although these are probably not the most effective ways of developing a brain, I feel that they are key in how I develop mine.

+### <u>Elevator Pitch Assignment</u>

+#### What
+Get a great paying job that I enjoy doing.

+#### Why
+ To support my family and afford us things that I wasn't able to have growing up.

+#### How
+Work incredibly hard to succeed in the Java Bootcamp and create contacts that can help me in the industry.

+#### <u>Elevator Pitch</u>

+Hi, my name is Jacques.
+I'm currently attending the Java, Salesforce, and Android Bootcamp at Deep Dive Coding Academy.
+I'm striving to do well in the hopes of getting a great job that can give my family and I an awesome life.
+Do you have any tips or recommendations on what I can do to stand out when looking for a job?

+##### Alternative
+Hi, my name is Jacques.
+I'm currently attending the Java, Salesforce, and Android Bootcamp at Deep Dive Coding Academy.
+I'm striving to do well in the hopes of getting a great job that can give my family and I an awesome life.
+Are you currently hiring?